openvswitch/ovs/Documentation/internals/charter.rst

    c.
 A General & Administrative (G&A) fee will be applied by the
       Linux Foundation to funds raised to cover Finance, Accounting, and operations.
-The G&A fee shall equal 9% of OVS’s first
+The G&A fee shall equal 9% of OVS's first
-      $1,000,000 of gross receipts and 6% of OVS’s gross receipts over
+      $1,000,000 of gross receipts and 6% of OVS's gross receipts over
       $1,000,000.

    d.
 Under no circumstances shall The Linux Foundation be expected or